Email & Password

 Rate limiting

-Section titled “Rate limiting”Login attempts are rate-limited at 5 attempts per minute per IP address.
+Section titled “Rate limiting”Login attempts are rate-limited at 5 attempts per minute per IP address per workspace.
 After exceeding the limit, further attempts return 429 Too Many Requests until the window resets.

 Password reset